Good and Bad Passwords How-To

 desktop system should be able to crack all possible pure alpha

-passwords in less than half an hour.
+passwords in less than half an hour (as of 2001).
 Increasing the password

 end user, ease of use, way ahead of security here.